ponylang/pony-tutorial/expressions/sugar.md

 foo.update(37 where value = x)
 ```

-The value from the right hand side of the assignment is always passed to a parameter named `value`.
+The value from the right-hand side of the assignment is always passed to a parameter named `value`.
 Any object can allow this syntax simply by providing an appropriate function `update` with an argument `value`.

 __Does my update function have to have a single parameter that takes an integer?__ No, you can define update to take whatever parameters you like, as long as there is one called `value`.
 The following are all fine: